 How do you plan a staycation?
-I'll show you with loads of staycation ideas (including ones for winter staycations, too!).
+I'll show you with loads of cheap staycation ideas (including ones for winter staycations, too!).

 How do you take all the awesome staycation ideas I’m about to give you, and make a plan for your staycation?

 Let me share with you what you need to do leading up to your staycation to make it feel like a real getaway, plus how to plan your staycation out ahead of time to get the most from it.